nicolargo/glances/README.rst

 Available versions on the Docker Hub repository:

-- *nicolargo/glances:3.2.3* for a basic Debian Glances 3.2.3 image version with minimal dependencies
+- *nicolargo/glances:latest* for a basic Debian Glances image version with minimal dependencies
-- *nicolargo/glances:alpine-3.2.3* for a basic Alpine Glances 3.2.3 image version with minimal dependencies
+- *nicolargo/glances:alpine-latest* for a basic Alpine Glances image version with minimal dependencies
-- *nicolargo/glances:3.2.3-full* for a full Debian Glances 3.2.3 image version with all dependencies
+- *nicolargo/glances:latest-full* for a full Debian Glances image version with all dependencies
-- *nicolargo/glances:alpine-3.2.3-full* for a full Alpine Glances 3.2.3 image version with all dependencies
+- *nicolargo/glances:alpine-latest-full* for a full Alpine Glances image version with all dependencies

+You can also specify a version by replacing latest by 3.2.3 (for example).

-Run the container in *console mode*:
+Run last version of Glances container in *console mode*:

 .. code-block:: console

-    docker run --rm -v /var/run/docker.sock:/var/run/docker.sock:ro --pid host --network host -it nicolargo/glances:3.2.0-full
+    docker run --rm -v /var/run/docker.sock:/var/run/docker.sock:ro --pid host --network host -it nicolargo/glances:latest-full

 Additionally, if you want to use your own glances.conf file, you can create your own Dockerfile: